Winterizing Spray Foam, Urethane, or Polyurea Machines for Prolonged Shutdowns and General Flushing of the Hose

 When re-circulating the system frequently enough to keep the isocyanate from crystallizing is not feasible, flushing of the system will be required.
-Over the years and on many occasions once the hoses have been flushed and on standby or winterized for storage we have seen the effects of improper flushing in which contamination has occurred in the equipment and primarily in the hoses.
+Over the years, and on many occasions once the hoses have been flushed and on standby or winterized for storage, we have seen the effects of improper flushing in which contamination has occurred in the equipment, and primarily in the hoses.
 This is why winterizing your sprayer is so important.
 Be sure to keep reading about how to winterize your spray foam machine.

-THE LESSON: These occurrences have taught that if excessive contaminants exist after storage, there were sufficient amounts of isocyanate remaining in the system prior to storage.
+These occurrences teach us that if excessive contaminants exist after storage, there are sufficient amounts of isocyanate remaining in the system prior to storage.
 It is further understood that a one-time flush will not likely remove all residual materials from within the system.
 The assumption that a single flushing would be all that is required will consistently result in contaminated hoses.

-The following is a suggested procedure for winterizing your spray machine, which we recommend for flushing isocyanate out of the system and prevents any reaction of the isocyanate during the shutdown period:
+The following is a suggested procedure for winterizing your spray machine, which we recommend for flushing isocyanate out of the system and preventing any reaction of the isocyanate during the shutdown period.

 - Put on all proper safety gear.

-- Open isocyanate screen housing (y-strainer) and remove cap and strainer.
+- Open the isocyanate screen housing (y-strainer).
+Then, remove the cap and strainer.

-- Turn transfer pump on low and flush through y-strainer.
-Once flush medium is through shut off pump and allow flush to continue to drain (this will allow for an air gap within the system) shut material valve off and reinstall strainer and cap.
+- Turn the transfer pump on low and flush through the y-strainer.
+Once the flush medium is through, shut off the pump and allow the flush to continue to drain (this will allow for an air gap within the system).
+Shut the material valve off and reinstall the strainer and cap.

-- Open Iso material valve at the block and pump until air is noticed.
+- Open Iso material valve at the block and pump until the air is noticed.

-- Turn off pressure imbalance features. (feature on most models; consult manual or manufacture)
+- Turn off pressure imbalance features.
+(This feature is on most models; consult manual or manufacturer.)

-- Turn proportioner on and turn up hydraulic pressure until the iso side reads 500 PSI. (resin side will remain lower. ****In the event the resin “B” side builds pressure simply stop, shut off the “A” side manual valve and relieve the resin “B” pressure by opening the “B” manual valve and dispensing pressurized liquid in an adjacent container.
+- Turn the proportioner on and turn up the hydraulic pressure until the iso side reads 500 PSI.
+(Resin side will remain lower.
+Note: In the event the resin “B” side builds pressure, simply stop, shut off the “A” side manual valve and relieve the resin “B” pressure by opening the “B” manual valve and dispense pressurized liquid in an adjacent container.
 Resume “A” side flush.

-- Repeat step 1 using clean flush to rinse through thoroughly.
+Repeat step 1 using a clean flush to rinse through thoroughly.
 This will help winterize your spray rig before the cold weather causes damage.

 PMC H25, 2:1 transfer pumps, ¾ inch x 20 feet transfer line, 300 feet spray hose.

-Note 1: once flushing is complete be sure the transfer pumps are in the down position and the proportioning pump is in the retract position.
-If Flush & Lube is not available the following listed in order of preference, may be used however these substitutes contain a higher percentage of water therefore a greater chance of contamination can occur if the flushing procedure is not done thoroughly.
+Note 1: Once flushing is complete, be sure the transfer pumps are in the down position and the proportioning pump is in the retracted position.
+If flush and lube is not available the following, listed in order of preference, may be used.
+However, these substitutes contain a higher percentage of water, therefore, a greater chance of contamination can occur if the flushing procedure is not done thoroughly.

-Note 2: Remaining flush will contain reactive compounds within.
-Be sure to allow 24 hours open air conditions prior to sealing waste buckets.
+Note 2: The remaining flush will contain reactive compounds within.
+Be sure to allow 24 hours of open-air conditions prior to sealing waste buckets.